KirilIakovliev/Power_Lines_Detection/README.md

 Model's checkpoint: https://drive.google.com/file/d/1NEn0e2p_pGb0D6m9SbGwKTn4sgJUJocR/view?usp=sharing

-Instructions for the dataset: Put Images and Annotations to the same folder and follow instructions in the notebook file
+Instructions for a new training: Put Images and Annotations to the same folder and follow instructions in the notebook file

+To predict upload the model and put it in the same folder with .pynb file

 Model: ResNet-50 without pretrained layers saved as a pickle object